-I would like to live my life as an open book with no skeletons in my closet.
-My feeling, if someone wants to know something about me, just ask.
+I live my life as an open book with no skeletons.
+If someone wants to know something about me, just ask.
 I care about people and their feelings, always wanting to encourage and uplift, but know that if you do ask me something, I’ll always be honest and direct.
-It may hurt your feelings at times, but it’s only because I don’t want to beat around the bush and you’ll always know where I stand.
+It may hurt your feelings at times, but know that I don’t want to beat around the bush and you’ll always know where I stand.

 Some of you may have found this page after researching my name, “Jared Leisek” or “Jared Ray Leisek” and want to determine if I am worthy of your trust, your friendship, your time, and/or your business.
-Because we live in such a digital age and I have nothing to hide, I’d like to take a moment to share my story.
+We live in a digital age and I have nothing to hide, so sit back and let me share my story.

-I’ll touch on my childhood, my marriage, my homeless experience, success, failures and yes, I will even defend and tell my story of the time I was investigated by the SEC over a decade ago.
+I’ll touch on my childhood, my marriage, my homeless experience, successes, failures, and yes, I will even share the time I was investigated by the SEC back in 2001.

 My Grandparents finally stepped in and took me into their home.
-I feel as though this is the time in my life which I learned proper hygiene, how to cook, clean, iron, how to love and be loved.
-I can’t say I was always good for them, nor did I always stay out of trouble – but without them, I don’t think I would’ve had the fighting chance given to me.
+This is the time in my life which I learned proper hygiene, how to cook, clean, iron, how to love and be loved.
+I can’t say I was always good for them, nor did I always stay out of trouble – but without them, I don’t think I would’ve had the fighting chance for who I’ve become today.
 I thank and love my grandparents for the chance, the change, and the opportunities they provided me.

 I will say this… Parenting does not come with a handbook.
 We can’t choose our parents, but we do choose to be parents, so be the best parent you can be.
 While you can’t change history, you can learn from your mistakes making a change for the future.

 High School Drop Out and Homeless – I returned to live with my father later in life when he was between marriages.
-He soon married wife number four and once again I felt that we kids took a back seat.
+He soon married wife number four and once again I felt that we kids took a back seat to the new family.
 I bounced from friend’s house to friend’s house and finally dropped out of school.

 My journey took me to Grenada in the Bahamas and other parts of America.
-I ran out of money and soon became homeless sleeping in parks, bushes and hotel stairwells.
-I have eaten in soup kitchens, wandered hotel halls looking for room service leftovers and yes, have even eaten out of garbage cans.
+I ran out of money and soon became homeless, sleeping in parks, bushes and hotel stairwells.
+I have eaten in soup kitchens, wandered hotel halls looking for room service leftovers, and yes, I have even eaten out of garbage cans.

 During this year and a half long journey I learned that I really didn’t know everything and as a result, I went back to school.

-Married with Children – In high school, and for fun, I decided to put together a ten page “Application to date Jared Leisek”.
-I handed it out to about twenty girls who I was interested in, some who I was not, and some who I hoped had an interest in me.
+Married with Children – My junior year in high school I put together a ten-page “Application to Date Jared Leisek” for fun one day.
+I handed it out to twenty or so girls who I was interested in, some who I was not, and some who I hoped had an interest in me.
 One of the girls was in my English class and I never thought I had a chance with her.
-However, she filled it out, returned it and she answered it almost perfectly.
-I found out she hated me and only filled it out as a joke, and it took another 3 months to get her to finally go on a date with me for I found out she filled it out as a joke.
+She filled it out with near perfect answers along with the lipstick lip print she left and the perfume scent she sprayed on the application.
+It took another 3 months to get her to finally go on a date with me for I found out she filled it out as a joke.

-After dating for a year and a half, we graduated high school together and married that same summer.
+Dating for a year and a half, we graduated high school together in 1995 and married later that same summer.
 Here we are over 20 years later and I can’t think of a better person to have by my side as a wife and mother.
-She is my best friend and I enjoy our little outings each week as we have coffee and play games while waiting for our two beautiful girls who are very active in gymnastics, hip-hop, ballet, jazz and acro dance.
+She is my best friend and I enjoy our weekly dates, the way she looks at me, the laughter and our time together.

-It is my goal in life to keep my family together, to keep my girls well grounded while at the same time giving them a life like no other.
+It’s my goal in life to keep my family together, to keep my girls well grounded while at the same time giving them a life like no other.
 As a husband and father, I have a lot of responsibility and I am grateful that I have the good fortune of providing for them with my time and activities.
-Working out of the home office or taking the computer on the road has afforded me the opportunity to be around for them and with them as they have grown.
+Working mostly out of the home office or taking the laptop on the road has afforded me the opportunity to be around for them and with them as they have grown.
 With less than a year to go, my youngest will be an adult and I can’t wait to see what the next chapter in life is for all of us.

 Hobbies – Aside from scuba diving and disc golf, the one hobby I think about and talk about almost daily is powered paragliding.
 There is nothing quite like it as it gives you the ability of flight, dangling your feet and the wind rushing through your hair.
-In the header you will find a few of my favorite videos giving you a glimpse into the joy I have for the sport.
+In the header, you will see just one of my favorite videos giving you a glimpse into the joy I have for the sport.
 Be sure to check out my YouTube Channel for even more ppg videos.

-Stock Market – From 1998 to 2001 I was a day trader in the stock market, riding the wave and having a good time like thousands of others.
+Stock Market – From 1998 to 2001 I was a day trader, riding the wave and having a good time like thousands of others.
 If you reflect and think for a moment, the internet was still in its infancy and trading online had come into play not long before this date in time.
 There were message boards, chat rooms, news feeds and websites that we day traders would follow for stock announcements.
 Based upon these announcements, we would quickly buy and sell, hoping to be in early and out within minutes.
 It was a game for some I won, some I lost.

 It was the losing that didn’t sit well with me and I thought to myself as many of us did, “What if I knew which stocks these websites were going to profile ahead of time”.
-As such, I started doing research on SEC regulations and found that if I recommended stocks, I had to be licensed with the SEC.
-However, I found that if I simply profiled stocks, by not telling others to buy or sell, but simply profiling and reporting my research on what I deemed as a good, viable company, then I was within the written SEC code back in the day.
-As such, I chose to put together two websites, gain followers through message boards and began profiling my own stock picks.
+I started doing research on SEC regulations and found that if I recommended stocks, I had to be licensed with the SEC.
+However, I found that if I simply profiled stocks, by not telling others to buy or sell, but simply profiling and reporting my research on what I deemed a good, viable company, then I was within the written SEC code.
+So I set out on my first website adventures in early 2000, building two websites, gained followers through yahoo message boards and began profiling my own stock picks.

-Yes I bought stock in thinly traded companies, yes I told friends and family to buy stock, and yes, we often sold these stocks within minutes after profiling our stock picks on our websites to other day traders.
+Yes, I bought stock in thinly traded companies, yes I told friends and family to buy stock, and yes, we often sold these stocks within minutes after profiling our stock picks on our websites to other day traders.
 What a rush it was turning $3,000 into $250,000 in just a few months.

-One day FedEx showed up at my door with papers from the SEC stating that I was being investigated.
-Come to find out, this letter was part of a nationwide crackdown on hundreds like me who were running similar websites in a space and time where there were no SEC rules specifically regulating our activities with the internet and day trading being newer.
-Some were simply profiling as I was, while others were flat out making recommendations to buy and sell which was already written in stone and was illegal if not licensed.
+One day FedEx showed up at my door with paperwork from the SEC stating that I was being investigated as part of a nationwide crackdown on hundreds like me who were running similar websites in a space and time where there were no SEC rules specifically regulating our activities with the internet and day trading being newer.
+Some were simply profiling as I was, while others were flat out making recommendations to buy and sell which was already written in stone and was illegal if not a licensed broker.

-In the end I was slapped on the hand, told not to profile stocks on such websites.
-No actual charges were ever filed, just an investigation that led me to better understand the newly formed laws and the new interpretation of existing SEC rules.
-Of course I immediately complied with the requests and I am free to trade stocks to this day.
-It was a defining moment in history as the SEC has written new laws, rules and regulations to help protect the new breed of online traders.
+In the end, I received a slap on the wrist, told not to profile stocks on such websites.
+No actual charges were ever filed, no fines, just an investigation that led me to better understand the newly formed laws and the new interpretation of existing SEC rules.
+Of course, I complied with the requests and I am free to trade stocks to this day.
+It was a defining moment in history as the SEC has written new laws, rules, and regulations to help protect the new breed of online traders.

 So, what do I make of the stock market days and what have I learned?
 I have learned that the big boys manipulate stocks on a daily basis.
 I feel bad for those who continue to place their hard earned money into the trust of brokers and companies which they have absolutely zero control over.
 Most stocks and trading is a game of corruption and greed, so be very careful if it’s something you want to invest in and be a part of.

 Bankruptcy – I’ve been bankrupt twice.
 The act of filing bankruptcy in 2002 made me feel like a failure.
-The end result however, changed my perspective and direction leading me to become a better person.

 The stock market days were my first taste of money.
 I came from a poor background and I turned into what is often referred to as ‘New Money’.
-My head become big and I thought I was bigger than life itself and I was an ass for sure.
-Losing it all really snaps you back to earth and puts into perspective what is really important.
-You learn real quickly who your true friends and family are and who will stick by your side through thick and thin.
+My head and ego were bigger than life itself and I was an ass for sure.
+Losing it all really snaps you back to reality and puts into perspective what is really important.
+You learn quickly who your true friends and family are and who will stick by your side through thick and thin.

 While I didn’t enjoy going broke, it is by far the best lesson in life I have ever learned.
-It mellowed me, taught me to appreciate more, and since that time, I’ve learned to treat all with respect regardless of their background or where they come from.
+It humbled me, taught me to appreciate more, and since that time, I’ve learned to treat all with respect regardless of their background or where they come from.

-Real Estate – After stocks and bankruptcy, I went to work as a roofer walking out the door before sunrise and returning after sunset.
-Life was not pleasant as I was missing out on time with my wife and children, exchanging my time for little pay.
-I read a book called “Rich Dad Poor Dad” which changed my thinking forever.
+Real Estate – After stocks and bankruptcy, I went to work as a roofer, walking out the door before sunrise and returning after sunset.
+Life was not pleasant as I was missing out on time with my wife and children, exchanging my hours for dollars.
+I read “Rich Dad Poor Dad” which changed my life and thinking forever.
 I bought a set of apartments, split them into 3 parcels and sold them off separately.
 I purchased a few homes in shambles, fixed them up, rented them and later sold them for tidy profits.
 This provided me with a source of income in which I could work alongside my wife and be there for my children.

-By August 2006 I had built 102 homes and sold the remaining lots at the peak of the real estate boom.
+By August 2006 I had built 102 homes and sold the remaining 128 lots at the peak of the real estate boom.
 Heck, I was set for retirement.
 The problem, I didn’t cash out soon enough.
 Still having money tied up and loaned out to others to help them build their real estate empires, I saw a downward spiral beginning as real estate was not selling as before.
 I had a sinking feeling it wasn’t coming back and in 2007 I put the skids on building our dream home, sold every piece of equipment and all the toys we had to keep food on the table.

-In 2008 I launched and later sold “GrapevineCommunities” an online company built around social networking to provide a safe, clean, local environment for citizens in communities throughout America to feature blogs, forums, news, online profiles, classifieds, videos, music, chat rooms and more.
+In 2008 I launched and later sold “GrapevineCommunities”, an online company built around social networking to provide a safe, clean, local environment for citizens in communities throughout America to feature blogs, forums, news, online profiles, classifieds, videos, music, chat rooms and more.
 It was kind of a MySpace, YouTube, Facebook, Craigslist community forum.